-When your car is picked up, the collection driver will trigger your payment to be made by BACS transfer or via PayPal.
+When your car is picked up, the collection driver will trigger your payment to be made by bank transfer.
 This means the money will be with you quickly – and the Authorised Treatment Facilities (ATF) we work alongside are following the strict law surrounding the payment for scrap vehicles.
+Generally, this will mean the payment will be the same day but may be up to 1 business day after collection.

 Why are cash payments illegal?